deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 The purpose of this exercise is twofold.
 First, our ultimate goal is the discovery of new codes (encoder and decoder).
 Demonstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
-Next, we want to impose additional constraints on the decoder, such as low latency.
+Next, we might want to impose additional constraints on the decoder, such as low latency.
-Deep learning provides such flexibilitym which Viterbi algorithm is not equipped with.
+Deep learning provides such flexibility  which Viterbi algorithm is not equipped with.

 A communication system has an encoder that maps messages (e.g., bit sequences) to codewords, typically of longer lengths, and a decoder that maps noisy codewords to the estimate of messages, as illustrated below.